Glen Helen Regional Park: Sycamore Grove

 Glen Helen Regional Park is the site of California Historical Landmark NO. 573 Sycamore Grove, designation given on April 1, 1957.
-Its location is at Glen Helen Regional Park, 2555 Devore Rd, 0.7 mi W of Devore.
+The marker's current location is at 2555 Devore Rd, 0.7 mi W of Devore.
+The monument was relocated to the park in 1972, from its original location at Sycamore Grove, which was located 1 mi from the park.
 Sycamore Grove was the first rest stop after the old Native American Mohave Trail left the West Fork Mojave River, following the trail, to cross the San Bernardino Mountains at Monument Peak, descending into Cajon Canyon on the ridge between Cable Canyon and Devil Canyon.
 This route was used by Father Francisco Garcés in March 1776 and Jedediah Smith in 1826.